robertmuth/Cwerg/FE/Docs/tutorial.md

 The hope is to reach a sweet spot above what C gives us today:
 A small language that can be maintained by a single person and which is convenient for writing system software like operating systems and compilers.

 As with C, all control flow and all memory allocation is explicit.

-Discouraged practices are possible but require explicit overrides, e.g.: uninitialized variables, global visibility, mutability, unchecked array accesses, untagged unions, ...
+Discouraged/unsafe practices are possible but require explicit overrides, e.g.: uninitialized variables, global visibility, mutability, unchecked array accesses, untagged unions, ...

 Since small is subjective we have set a complexity budget of about 10kLOC